 I am in the 60+ age group and need some help.
 I have a Spectrum +3 and an Amstrad DMP 2000 printer and want to LPRINT UDGs (user-defined graphics).
-I have a UDG designer program and they print OK on screen, and using the COPY mode I can print them out without trouble
+I have a UDG designer program and they print OK on screen, and using the COPY mode I can print them out without the reason why you have the problem in the first place.

 Can you please explain how to LPRINT CHR\$(144) etc, when my UDGs are in memory.
-I hope you can help (it's a great new magi the character looks like.
+I hope you can help (it's a great new it actually sends is the code.
+It neither knows nor cares what the character looks like.
 Similarly, when the printer receives the command to print, say, character 65, it prints the character with that code number.
 It's a matter of blind faith that the computer and printer are using the same code number to describe the same character.
-Obviously, user-defined graphics don't fall into this scheme The computer knows what character 144 looks like because it has the definition, but your printer hasn't the foggiest.

 Bill Fowles, Northwich, Cheshire · Whether or not you can circumvent this problem depends on a single feature of the printer.
-But first, the reason why you have the prob lem in the first place.
+But first,

-All printers use a (more or less) standard ASCII character set, but the ASCII code only defines it will be very similar to the way in which you create UDGs on the first 128 characters.
+All printers use a (more or less) standard ASCII character set, but the ASCII code only defines the first 128 characters.
 The codes from 129 to 255 are up for grabs.
 Some printers define them as a full alternative set (italics, or the IBM graphics set, for example).